-The Direct Stafford Loan and Parent Loan to Undergraduate Students (PLUS) are loans borrowed from the Department of Education that are repaid with interest.
+The Direct Stafford Loans are loans borrowed from the Department of Education that are repaid with interest.
 Some are based on financial need, which is determined by need analysis through application as stated above.
 Loan application is accessible at www.fpctx.edu.
 Loan disbursements for first time entering students are delayed for 30 days from the first class day as required by federal law.